Load balancing Medical imaging systems: PACS, VNA, DICOM, XDS and HL7

 About Load balancing medical imaging systems

 Medical imaging provides a non-invasive procedure of taking images with a clinical application, using a variety of imaging modalities to provide a specified diagnostic picture of the body.
-Various modalities are used, such as CTMRIPETUltrasound & X-Ray.
+Various modalities are used, such as CTMRIPETUltrasound and X-Ray.

 A critical element in patient care, access to diagnostic images is crucial at all times, especially when demand is unpredictable.
 Load balancing provides a fast, redundant and scalable architecture for the transfer, storage and retrieval of images.